ilaborie/blog/src/pages/akka-http-operation-scope/index.md

 Hope this article gave you a basic idea about how to implement the backend processing logic in Akka HTTP, and typical misuse of Akka Actors with Akka HTTP.

-Of course, there is a lot, really a lot more to think about on the implementation, so once you figured out what operations you want to perform within the HTTP request/response scope, and what can be deffered, you can go ahead looking at specific technologies like DB products, Kafka, etc to compose your whole backend.
+Of course, there is a lot, really a lot more to think about on the implementation, so once you figured out what operations you want to perform within the HTTP request/response scope, and what can be deferred, you can go ahead looking at specific technologies like DB products, Kafka, etc to compose your whole backend.
 Maybe there is nothing to defer for you and everything in backend processing is in the HTTP request/response scope, and that that makes your system a lot easy to work with.